Need help with guest room bedding? I’m sharing my tips for how to make a guest bed plus my favorite bedding pieces too!

 1. Dress Your Bed in Layers

-While I often change up how I layer the different bedding pieces, my guest room bedding always consists of sheets, a quilt, and a duvet.
-My go-to quilt that I’ve used on all of the beds in our house for years is {this Belgian Flax Linen Diamond quilt}.
+For a quilt, my go-to that I’ve used for years is {this Belgian Flax Linen Diamond quilt}.
 It’s the perfect not too heavy but not too lightweight bedding piece.
-I love how the quilting and linen texture add a rich look to the bed and that it wears and washes up so well.
+I love that the quilting and linen texture add a rich look to the bed and that it wears and washes up so well.
+The colors I’ve used include white, flax (a neutral light beige),

-and flagstone (a light gray):
+and flagstone (a midtone gray):

 There are about 20 additional color options too, including some beautiful blues and greens.